MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/configure-tpm-platform-validation-profile-for-bios-based-firmware-configurations.md

 This policy setting determines what values the TPM measures when it validates early boot components before it unlocks an operating system drive on a computer with a BIOS configuration or with UEFI firmware that has the Compatibility Support Module (CSM) enabled.

-- When enabled , the boot components that the TPM validates before unlocking access to the BitLocker-encrypted operating system drive can be configured.
+- When enabled, the boot components that the TPM validates before unlocking access to the BitLocker-encrypted operating system drive can be configured.
 If any of these components change while BitLocker protection is in effect, then the TPM doesn't release the encryption key to unlock the drive.
 Instead, the computer displays the BitLocker Recovery console and requires that the recovery password or the recovery key is provided to unlock the drive.
 - When disabled or not configured, the TPM uses the default platform validation profile or the platform validation profile that is specified by the setup script.

 This policy setting doesn't apply if the computer doesn't have a compatible TPM or if BitLocker has already been turned on with TPM protection.